mcpvilapouca/micro-genetic-algorithm/README.md

 # Micro-genetic-algorithm

-Micro-Genetic algorithm for the optimization of constitutive models material parameters
+Micro-Genetic algorithm for the optimization of constitutive models material parameters\n It minimizes the least square differences between an experimental curve and numerical results from ABAQUS.

 - Runs in matlab, through Main.m
 - Requires python3 and abaqus
-- to run from the terminal in background use the following command: nohup matlab -r -nosplash -nodesktop -nojvm < Main.m > output.txt &
+- to run from the terminal in background use the following command:

-## **General explanation:**

-It minimizes the least square differences between an experimental curve and numerical results from ABAQUS.
+\n nohup matlab -r -nosplash -nodesktop -nojvm < Main.m > output.txt &

 ## **Results from the example:**